 Waymark Genealogy can scan images from a variety of sources - photographic prints, slides or negatives - to produce digitised images in your choice of TIFF (lossless but file sizes are larger) or JPEG format.
-These can be saved onto a memory stick for sharing more easily.
+These can be saved onto a memory stick or uploaded to cloud storage.

 In one hour, both sides of approximately 25 loose photographs can be scanned, cropped and saved at a resolution most appropriate to the size of the original format.
-For photographs in albums the process will, of necessity, be much slower in order to avoid causing damage to the original images, with approximately 15 photographs per hour scanned and cropped.
+For photographs in albums the process needs to be slower in order to avoid causing damage to the original images, with approximately 15 photographs per hour scanned and cropped.

 Information written on the reverse of the photograph, or in the album, can be added to the electronic image as meta data (key words) to allow for easier searching and identification.

 Please ask for further information and a estimate of the time needed for your family photograph project.

 Hourly rate - £15

 It is important that old (and not so old) photographs are stored correctly in order to protect them from the risk of damage and ruin.
 More modern colour images are markedly less stable than black and white ones and the colour often degrades or fades over quite a short period of time.